 For Spanish-speakers, the ESIC’s masters in sports marketing is another fantastic way to launch your career in the sports industry, for example in Sports Brand Management or Sports Marketing Management.
 This programme distinguishes itself from others in similar fields by focusing on how marketing strategy can be integrated into a business model in a more meaningful way than merely through events and sponsorships.
 The course is oriented towards the integration of strategic and tactical marketing in club, company and sports brands and offers its students a Lab where they can experiment with specific technologies such as E-Sports, E-Games and analytics.
 With campuses in both Madrid and Barcelona, the programme lasts just nine months, making it ideal for those in search of a fast-paced intense masters.
 Unique on account of its new approach to sports marketing, this degree is one of the best in Europe.

 Geneva Business School

 Next on our list of the best masters in sports management is a programme offered by Geneva Business School.
 Their Master in International Management is a 18-month programme in which students can choose a specialisation track.
 One of these tracks is in sports management, making this an ideal programme for those who may not want to restrict themselves exclusively to sports management.
-With campuses in both Geneva and Barcelona, this business school offers students flexibility in their studies without compromising on the quality of their education.
+With campuses in both Geneva, Barcelona and Madrid, this business school offers students flexibility in their studies without compromising on the quality of their education.
 On account of this flexibility, the Geneva Business School is an incredible option for a masters in sports management.